AdaCore/learn/content/courses/intro-to-ada/chapters/arrays.rst

     first-class values in the language.
 You can pass them as parameters to subprograms or return them from functions, and they implicitly contain their bounds as part of their value.
-This means that it is useless to pass the bounds or length of an array explictly along with the array, because they are accessible via the :ada:`'First`, :ada:`'Last`, :ada:`'Range` and :ada:`'Length` attributes explained earlier.
+This means that it is useless to pass the bounds or length of an array explicitly along with the array, because they are accessible via the :ada:`'First`, :ada:`'Last`, :ada:`'Range` and :ada:`'Length` attributes explained earlier.